open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

 ### Description

-Artefact namespaces/repositories of the API layer will be mapped to a filesystem-based representation according to the [Common Transport Format specification](formatspec.md).
+Artifact namespaces/repositories of the API layer will be mapped to a filesystem-based representation according to the [Common Transport Format specification](formatspec.md).

 Supported specification version is `v1`.